PAINTED ROADSIDE ADVERTISEMENTS - Index of Brands

 Pewex was the name for the interior export (nice new-speak) shops where Poles could buy otherwise unobtainable goods coming from capitalist hell.
 Only hard currency was accepted.
 It was a clever communist way for getting dollars from the citizen.

-Rouen (France); VI.2008;
+Rouen (France); vi.2008;

 pict.
 A. Birtwistle